High school seniors, students who have not attended college, or students who have completed less than one year of college.

 Scholars can also qualify for the Alaska Performance Scholarship.

-If you have questions about your status as a UA Scholar or questions about the program, please contact an Admissions Counselor at 907-796-6100 or by email at email@example.com.
-For complete program information, check out the UA Scholars website and the UA Scholars Program Booklet.
+If you have questions about your status as a UA Scholar or questions about the program, please contact an Admissions Counselor at 907-796-6100 or at firstname.lastname@example.org.
+For complete program information, visit the UA Scholars website.

 We look forward to seeing you at UAS!